mpkelly/blog/assets/articles/colour.md

 3. It's conceptually simpler: you don't need complex colour names when the context changes (see notes)
 4. Creating a dark theme is easier because there are fewer colours in fewer places that need to be redefined.

-#### Notes
+### Notes

-I've kept the colours to a minimum above so I can make a point.
+I've kept the colours to a minimum above for the sake of brevity.
 In a non-trivial app, you would need more variables.
 This would be a good starting point:

 ```css